New mum, new hair? Or new mum, no hair?

 I can only look at where I am now: at a point when Sunny’s old enough to grab at and pull things.
 It brings her so much joy, but she’s left with strands strewn across her face or clutched in her fists.
 (Now there’s a worry I hadn’t anticipated about motherhood – how to stop your newborn wrapping the hair you’ve shed around her fingers in case it cuts off circulation?!
 Hmm.)

 To be honest, my physical appearance was of zero concern to me in the first few months after birth.
 I was so absorbed in my baby, so excited about being with her, I didn’t care about the shedding.
-But now that she’s nine months old and I’m out and about in the ‘real world’, I must admit that it has gotten to me.
+But now that she’s nine months old (at time of writing this post) and I’m out and about in the ‘real world’, I must admit that it has gotten to me.
 Alopecia has started taking over, again.

 Why does hair loss feel so much harder to deal with this time around?
 I’d gotten used to my look as Lady Alopecia – I actually quite liked it!
 The mohawk gave me an edge, made me appear more confident than I actually was.
 Fake it til you make it, right?!